nixworks/public/news/2010/02/13/README.md

 ##### U Tin Oo
 ### [U Tin Oo, the Vice-Chairman of the National League for Democracy was released today in Yangon, the largest city in Myanmar, after the expiration of his term of house arrest. ](/news/2010/02/13/u-tin-oo-the-vice-chairman-of-the-national-league-for-democracy-was-released-today-in-yangon-the-largest-city-in-myanmar-after-the-expira.md)
-_Context: National League for Democracy, Myanmar, Yangon, U Tin Oo_
+_Context: National League for Democracy, Yangon, U Tin Oo, Myanmar_

 ##### Cyclone Rene
 ### [Cyclone Rene approaches Manu'a at full force winds of 150 kilometres an hour. ](/news/2010/02/13/cyclone-rene-approaches-manu-a-at-full-force-winds-of-150-kilometres-an-hour.md)
-_Context: Cyclone Rene, Manu'a_
+_Context: Manu'a, Cyclone Rene_

 ##### 2010 Pune bombing
 ### [A suspected terrorist attack in the western Indian city of Pune kills 9 people and injures more than 45 others. ](/news/2010/02/13/a-suspected-terrorist-attack-in-the-western-indian-city-of-pune-kills-9-people-and-injures-more-than-45-others.md)